abctab2ps and flabc

 For Linux abctab2ps and flabc are distributed in seperate packages.
-The following packages have been built on Ubuntu 8.04:
+The following packages include 64bit binaries and have been built on Ubuntu 12.04:

-The following packages have been built on Debian Woody (which is quite old and should thus run on most systems):
+The following packages include 32bit binaries have been built on Debian Woody (which is quite old and should thus run on most systems):

 After installation you can open abc files with the command flabc.
 The documentation is installed into /usr/share/doc/abctab2ps and /usr/share/doc/flabc and is also accessible from the "Help" menu in flabc.

 If you want to use midi conversion you will additionally need abc2midi.
 The easiest way to install abc2midi on Linux is by getting its source code from the abc2midi home page.

 If the above binaries do not suit your needs or you want to hack on abctab2ps and flabc yourself you can get the source code: abctab2ps-1.8.12.tar.gz and flabc-1.1.2.tar.gz.
 For an installation unpack the sources with tar xvzf ... and follow the instructions in the file README.

 If you do not like flabc and prefer to use your favorite text editor for writing abc files, one of the following editor macro packages might be useful: